-It is illegal to appear in any public place manifestly under the influence of alcohol to the degree that you may endanger yourself or other persons or property, or annoy others in your vicinity.
+Public drunkenness is a crime when a person appears in any public place manifestly under the influence of alcohol or a controlled substance to the degree that the person may endanger themselves or other persons or property, or annoy persons in their vicinity.

-Public drunkenness is a crime when a person appears in any public place manifestly under the influence of alcohol or a controlled substance to the degree that he may endanger himself or other persons or property, or annoy persons in his vicinity.
 Public drunkenness also leads to other behaviors and important health concerns.
 Often, public drunkenness contributes to many criminal mischiefs and disorderly conducts on campus.
 People must be responsible for their own actions and know their limits and tolerance levels before consuming alcohol.

 Penalty 1st Offense 2nd Offense Subsequent Offense

-Fine 0\$500 0-\$1,000 0-\$1,000
+Fine 0-\$500 0-\$1,000 0-\$1,000

 Jail 0-90 days 0-90 days 0-90 days